 What is My Skin Type?

 When it comes to discovering your skin type, the first thing you need to do is forget everything you’ve read or heard before!
-From our 35 years of researching skincare, we’re fairly certain that information was incorrect as it rarely takes into consideration the skincare products you’re using, which can have a major impact on your skin type.
-That’s all going to change now!
+From our 35 years of researching skin care, we know much of the information given out by cosmetics salespeople, estheticians, fashion magazines, and even some dermatologists can be incorrect.
+Why?
+That information rarely takes into consideration the skin care products you’re using, which can have a major impact on your skin type.
+That all changes now.

 Rethink What 'Skin Type' Means